7MinSec/bpatty/blue_team/Local_Administrator_Password_Solution_LAPS.md

 ## Troubleshooting

+### What if my machines are set to refresh the LAPS password every X days and a machine is not on when that time passes?
+As far as I know, the machines check this value upon boot.
+The way I tested it is I installed LAPS on a machine and used PowerShell to query its local admin password.
+Then I setup a GPO to rotate the LAPS password every 24 hours.
+I immediately shut down the machine and powered it on a few days later.
+The LAPS password had changed.

 ### OK so how do I know which machines have LAPS successfully deployed?
 To see *all* machines with LAPS installed, as well as their local admin password, run: